Science and religion: harmony or contradiction ?

 *) From the point of view of magic, the world is a huge "machine", a perfectly tuned gear, over which the magic expert can gain control - "pull the strings" of this machine, not to leave things to chance, but to actively enter into this "gear", which is our world.
 He can thus control the whims of nature, gain power over other people.

-Magic, otherwise also magic or enchantment, is divided according to a number of criteria.
+Magic, otherwise also conjuring or wizardry, is divided according to a number of criteria.
 The most famous is the division of ethics :

 J White magic ,

-which seeks to help people, good, good things through magical practices .
+which tries to help people, love, righteousness, good things, through magical practices .

 Another division is according to the method and positional relationships of magically influenced subjects :